 Fax standards, however, have risen to the same standard through their history, making fax one of the first truly “universal” methods of communication.

-GammaLink was acquired by a number of different companies over the years, and today exists as Dialogic.
+GammaLink was acquired by some different companies over the years, and today exists as Dialogic.

 As technology advances, each invention is eventually replaced with a newer, quicker, more secure option.
 The first decade of the 21st century has seen a major growth of the functions of the internet replacing the “everyday” fax machine.